Yuuma-Yamamoto/yuumayamamoto.github.io/projects/projectKanaloa-1.md

 Then I changed teams to the hardware team.
 There I learned how to make Ethernet cables.
 Before this class I did not know how to make any cables.
 At first cable making was a very hard task.
 However, as I worked the process gradually got easier.
 Making mounts to the big boat was my main task.

+I enjoyed the demo experience during this project.
+We had many unmaned vehicles from drones to boats to submarines.
+It was exciting to see all of the technology being developed at UH.
+I plan to join the same or similar project during my senior year.
+I hope to learn and apply what I learned during my college years for that project.

 You can learn more at the [RIP Website](http://rip.eng.hawaii.edu/projects/team-kanaloa-ordnance-reef/).